Data Centers in Taiwan

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: With over 19 providers active as of September 2025, the market offers a healthy mix of local and international carriers.
-Major data centers provide carrier-neutral interconnection, ensuring competitive pricing and network resilience.
+Carrier Density & Carrier Neutrality With over 19 network providers active as of September 2025, the market offers healthy competition.
+Businesses can find a good mix of local, regional, and global carriers in the island's many carrier-neutral data centers.

-Direct Cloud On-Ramps: Over 3 dedicated cloud on-ramps provide private, high-performance access to 6 major cloud regions as of September 2025.
+Direct Cloud On-Ramps There are over 3 dedicated cloud on-ramps in Taiwan, enabling low-latency private access to 6 cloud regions as of September 2025.
 Available providers include:

 - AWS